 Biesse officials said the machine is a direct response to high employment rates and the difficulty many plants are having in finding skilled workers.
 “The competition is intense for both highly skilled and unskilled positions, especially since the woodworking industry may not be the first choice among younger workers who are interested in jobs focused on technology instead of manual work,” Pezzoli said.
 “Investing in robotics now will succeed in lowering payroll and training costs for years to come.”

-Biesse plans to publicly introduce the new technology at its stand at the Ligna woodworking show in Germany in May.
-The North American debut will take place at the AWFS Las Vegas show in July.
+Biesse introduced the new technology at its stand at the Ligna woodworking show in Germany in May.
+The North American debut took place place at the AWFS Las Vegas show in July.

 Have something to say?
 Share your thoughts with us in the comments below.